Treatments for cervical cancer

 Chemotherapy uses drugs to cure or control your cancer.
 It can be given before surgery and after surgery.
 It can be used alone or in combination with radiotherapy.
 Some common chemotherapy drugs used are:

-Please see our Understanding Chemotherapy booklet for more about chemotherapy.
+Please see our Understanding Chemotherapy and Other Cancer Drugs booklet for more about chemotherapy.

 Advanced treatment of cervical cancer